sni/naemon-dev-box/README.md

 ### Development

-Naemon-core and Naemon-Livestatus will be cloned to /vagrant and the dev OMD site will be prepared to use those files.
+Naemon-core and Naemon-Livestatus will be cloned to /src and the dev OMD site will be prepared to use those files.

 #### Build
-Naemon and Naemon-Livestatus need to be build inside the vagrant box:
+Naemon and Naemon-Livestatus need to be build inside the docker container:

-    [root@naemon-dev ~]# cd /vagrant/naemon-core && ./autogen.sh && ./configure && make
+    [root@naemon-dev ~]# cd /src/naemon-core && ./autogen.sh && ./configure && make
-    [root@naemon-dev ~]# cd /vagrant/naemon-livestatus && autoreconf -i && PKG_CONFIG_PATH=../naemon-core ./configure && make
+    [root@naemon-dev ~]# cd /src/naemon-livestatus && autoreconf -i && PKG_CONFIG_PATH=../naemon-core ./configure && make

 ## Provisioning